 Some things to keep in mind to make sure you’re getting the most out of the Shop through Chase portal:

-Chase Offers and Shop through Chase can be combined for even more lucrative opportunities.
-You must first load any Chase Offers onto your card, then enter your desired merchant through the shopping portal.
+Yes, Chase Offers and Shop through Chase can be combined for even more lucrative opportunities.
+You must first load any Chase Offers onto your card, then enter your desired merchant through the Shop through Chase portal.